Slashing My Base Weight with Five Big Gear Swaps

 Look below to see totals for these gear swaps.
 I love seeing major poundage lost with my new choices!
 Totals only reflect the gear I’ve mentioned above.
 They don’t include other pack items like clothing, hygiene and first aid, electronics, food, etc. My numbers below for 2019 do not include the tent, as Garrett will be carrying it on this journey.

 - 2015 cold weather total – 221.6 oz/13.85 lbs

 - 2015 warm weather total – 203.6 oz/12.7 lbs

 - 2019 cold weather total – 66.3 oz/4.1 lbs, saved 9.75 lbs

 - 2019 warm weather total – 60.3 oz/3.8 lbs, saved 8.9 lbs

-**Note: even if I were to carry our tent this time around, I’d still have saved between seven and nine pounds switching out these major items….SWEEEETTTT!**
+**Note: even carrying our tent, I’d still be saving between seven and nine pounds switching out these major items…SWEEEETTTT!**

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!